little-world/rust-course/src/19-unsafe-rust-patterns.md

 # Unsafe Rust Patterns
-Unsafe Rust is not a separate language—it's a escape hatch that allows you to tell the compiler "I know what I'm doing, trust me on this."
-While Rust's safety guarantees are powerful, they can't express every valid program.
+Unsafe Rust is not a separate language.
+It's a escape hatch that allows you to tell the compiler "I know what I'm doing, trust me on this."
+While Rust's safety guarantees are powerful, they can not express every valid program.
 Low-level systems programming, hardware interaction, foreign function interfaces, and certain performance optimizations require operations that the compiler cannot verify as safe.

 The `unsafe` keyword doesn't disable Rust's safety checks; it expands what you're allowed to do.
 You're still protected from type confusion, use-after-free in safe code surrounding your unsafe blocks, and many other pitfalls.
 What `unsafe` enables are five specific superpowers that the compiler cannot verify automatically: